 What type of container?

-There is a whole plethora of differnt types, styles and shapes of container available for use growing vegetables.
-These include specifically designed pots for a specific vegetable e.g. the potato tub.
-Multipurpose vegetable sacks, multipurpose grow bags, plastic pots and Terracotta pots.
+There is a whole plethora of different types, styles and shapes of container available for use growing vegetables.
+These include; specifically designed pots for a specific vegetable e.g. the potato tub, multipurpose vegetable sacks, multipurpose grow bags, plastic pots and terracotta pots.
 All of which are available in a multitude of colours and sizes.
 Now if you are into recycling how about these: an old ceramic sink, plastic washing baskets, broken saucepans, wheelbarrows, old dustbins and fish tanks.
 I have even seen potatoes being grown in old plastic carrier bags.
-I am sure that if you put you mind to it you could come up with many more ideas for recycling items that can be used for this purpose.
+I am sure that if you put your mind to it you could come up with many more ideas for recycling items that can be used for this purpose.

 Now while just about anything goes when it comes to the container it most certainly does not when it come to the soil.
 By their very nature vegetables are greedy feeders so the soil needs to be as good as possible.
 The better the soil the higher the yield, so go for the best soil you can afford and try to avoid using the really cheap stuff from your local DIY centre.
 Visit you local nursery and ask their advice on the right soil for what you want to grow and for your location.